project-gemmi/gemmi/docs/mol.rst

     >>> block = gemmi.cif.read('../tests/SO3.cif')[-1]
     >>> so3 = gemmi.make_chemcomp_from_block(block)

-It also has class `MonLib` that corresponds to a monomer library.
+It also provides a `MonLib` class that corresponds to a monomer library.
 In addition to storing a mapping between residue names and `ChemComp`\ s, it also stores information that in the CCP4 monomer library is kept in :file:`mon_lib_list.cif`: description of chemical links and modifications,